 Latest NFL trade news, deals and rumors from around the league

-Latest NFL trade news, deals and rumors from around the league originally appeared on NBC Sports Chicago
+Latest NFL trade news, deals and rumors from around the league originally appeared on NBC Sports Washington

 NFL GMs are busy this week as the number of days until the 2022 regular season enters single digits.